By Tim Lambert

 In the Middle Ages, the only ‘hospitals’ were run by the church.
 In them, monks or nuns would care for the poor and infirm.
 Trinity hospital was founded in Beverley in 1397.
 By the mid 15th century there were 3 more, St Mary’s, St John the Baptist’s west of the Wednesday Market, and St John’s Hospital by Lairgate.
 There were also 2 leper hospitals.
 One was outside Keldgate and another was outside North Bar.

 From the 12th century, there was a grammar school in Beverley run by the church.
 However, in 1188 Beverley Minster was burned.
-Rebuilding began in 1220 but it wasn’t complete till 1420.
+However, it was rebuilt in the years 1190 to 1420.
 There was also, after the 12th century, a parish church of St Nicholas.
 Meanwhile, in the 12th century, Flemings arrived in Beverley.
 They came from Flanders (roughly modern Belgium) as craftsmen or merchants.

 By the late 14th century the population of Beverley had risen to over 5,000.
 By the standards of the time, it was a large town.
 It was much larger than Hull.